HVoTM/snake_game_ai/README.md

     + basically remove the collisions on the wall, and just set it to the body itself
 2. Defining other packages for theme and design
 3. AI: define a self-playing snake to play the game until out of space to traverse.
+4. added features for the snake to not go the opposite side of its current direction -> basically simplify the game a lil bit

 # Train an AI to play Snake
 Here we will be working on implementing an AI agent for self-learning on the Snake Game